 “Although some people feel sorry for Trooper and say he has a disability, my husband and I don’t see Trooper in that sense,” Fessenden said.

 She thought her dog’s challenges could be an inspiration for patients.
 She took Trooper to obedience school, and he earned certification as a therapy dog.
-Now, he is a familiar furry face at MU Health Care’s Women’s and Children’s Hospital.
+Now, he is a familiar furry face at MU Health Care’s Children’s Hospital.
 On a mid-November afternoon, he happily hobbled into the room of 10-year-old Logan Gladhill.

 “I’ve never seen a dog in a hospital,” Logan said as he scratched Trooper behind the ears.
 “This is actually pretty cool.”